 IS HS CONTAGIOUS?

 No. The very definition of contagious is spread from one person or organism to another by direct or indirect contact.
-That is something more than one person can have or develop at any time in their life.
-With that said, if one of your abscesses has staff and or MRSA that can be highly contagious if precautions are not taken.
-But that is a secondary factor that does not mean hidradenitis is contagious.
+If HS was an infectious disease or contagious it would be an epidemic.
+HS has never been an epidemic or an infectious disease.
+With that said, if one of your abscesses has staph and/or MRSA ,that can be highly contagious if precautions are not taken. however, that is a secondary factor and does not mean HS is contagious.

 ARE OUR ABSCESSES ALWAYS INFECTED?

 No. In fact, our abscesses are generally not infected, they are sterile.
 That does not mean, however, that our abscesses cannot become infected.
 When abscesses do become infected they need to be addressed immediately.
 Read more on this topic here.